2015–2016 wave of violence in the Israeli–Palestinian conflict: By individuals

 According to a report by the Palestinian Detainees and Ex-detainees Committee, Israel arrested about 130 Palestinians over social media activity in 2015.
 27 of those detained were accused of incitement.

 In October 2015, it was reported that 20,000 Israelis had initiated a class action suit against Facebook who they claimed had a "legal and moral obligation" to block content "containing incitement to murder Jews."

-On 11 October, Palestinian poet Dareen Tatour was arrested over a poem that she had published on YouTube that the Israeli authorities claimed were inciting violence.

 On 15 October, the Jewish non-governmental organization ADL wrote in a blog post that content encouraging Palestinians to stab Jews had emerged on social media.
 As examples of such content, it described an image with the text "When you stab, put poison on the knife or soak the knife in vinegar," a tweet that read "Stab a soldier with a knife to liberate Palestine" and a YouTube video captioned "Learn how to stab a Jew."
-In an update of the blog post on 20 October, the ADL wrote that Google, Twitter and Facebook had all removed the "problematic material" after being notified of it.

-On 16 October, Israel's envoy to the UN, Danny Danon, brought one of the images ADL had described to a meeting with the Security Council.
-The image was an infographic titled "How to stab a Jew" and showed where on a victims body an attacker should stab to inflict as much damage as possible.
-Danon claimed that it was an example of what incitement looks like on social media.

-On 21 November, Palestinian journalist Muhammad al-Qiq was put under administrative detention, allegedly for "incitement" and for working with Hamas.

-By Israeli politicians

-Israeli politicians were accused of incitement against Palestinians.

-In October, the left-wing Israeli newspaper Haaretz accused Netanyahu of incitement against Arab Israelis for claiming in a Knesset speech that there was a "train of ISIS flags" behind the predominantly Arab party Balad.
-In another widely denounced comment in October, Netanyahu claimed that a Palestinian gave Hitler the idea for the Holocaust.

-Palestinian Ministor of Jerusalem Affairs, Adnan Husseini, called Jerusalem Mayor Nir Barkat's decision of publicly carrying a rifle while visiting the city's Arab neighborhoods a "declaration of war" on the city's Palestinian residents.

 Deputy Foreign Minister Tzipi Hotovely said it was her dream "to see the Israeli flag flying on the Temple Mount."
 Netanyahu rebuked the comment.